ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

 If you wish to include more cron tasks to perform, feel free to define more methods within this file, and add them into the scheduler within `start_scheduler()`, defining the interval in which to execute the task.

+## Planned Enhancements

+There are some planned enhancements that we wish to implement in the future.
+These enhancements are as follows:

+### In-memory Key Files

+Currently, the application saves the uploaded key files to the local filesystem.
+This is not ideal as the key files are sensitive and anyone with access to the filesystem can potentially access the key files.
+Saving it in memory will make it more difficult for attackers to gain access to the key files, as they will need to have access to the memory space of the application, which is difficult without root access.

+### Go Serverless: Fargate

+EC2 instances are currently used to host the application via ECS.
+This may be problematic since we need to regularly maintain the EC2 instances to ensure that they are up-to-date and secure.

+By using Fargate, we can eliminate the need to maintain the OS and the underlying infrastructure, as AWS will handle it for us.
+We only need to focus on the application itself.